 This course will introduce the student with basic management principles in the health care delivery system.
 Students will learn key principles and practices in health care management.
 The course will introduce the student to the topics of health care dynamics, change, organizational structures, staffing, and committees.
-The student will also learn the process to successful planning, decision making, and budget planning.
-Other topics will include effective communication, motivation, conflict management, employee development, performance improvement, and strategic planning.
+The student will also learn the process to successful planning, decision the Affordable Care Act, government payer types, and managed care organizations.
+The student will also learn basic medical coding skills.
+Other topics will include revenue cycle management, health care fraud and abuse, electronic health records and meaningful use, government incentive programs, and auditing.